MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/failover-clustering/What-s-New-in-Failover-Clustering-in-Windows-Server-Technical-Preview.md

 -   Same Microsoft Azure Storage Account can be used for multiple clusters (one blob file per cluster; cluster unique id used as blob file name).

--   Provides a very low on-going cost to the Storage Account (very small data written per blob file, blob file updated only once when cluster nodesâ€™ state changes).
+-   Provides a very low on-going cost to the Storage Account (very small data written per blob file, blob file updated only once when cluster nodes’ state changes).

 For more information, see   [Deploy a Cloud Witness For a Failover Cluster](Deploy-a-Cloud-Witness-for-a-Failover-Cluster.md).